3Dgoo/silverstripe-typeform/README.md

 ## Requirements

-* SilverStripe 3.1
+* SilverStripe 4.4

 ## Documentation

 This module provides integration with Typeform.com and SilverStripe in a way that SilverStripe `Page` objects can have a linked Typeform Form and submissions made through Typeform are brought into SilverStripe to be managed through a `ModelAdmin` interface.

 ## Installation

     composer require "dnadesign/silverstripe-typeform"

 ## Usage

 Add the `TypeformExtension` extension to your formable page type.
-For example, in mysite/_config/extensions.yml
+For example, in `app/_config/extensions.yml`

     Page:
       extensions:
-	    - TypeformExtension
+        - DNADesign\Typeform\Extensions\TypeformExtension

 Rebuild the database and complete the new Typeform tab in the CMS.

 To sync submissions call `dev/tasks/SyncTypeformSubmissions`.
-You can also sync individual forms (say on submission callback) by creating an action and manually invoking the `SyncTypeformSubmissions_Single` class
+You can also sync individual forms (say on submission callback) by creating an action and manually invoking the `SyncTypeformSubmissionsSingle` class

-	$sync = new SyncTypeformSubmissions_Single($this->TypeformKey);
+    $sync = new SyncTypeformSubmissionsSingle($this->TypeformKey);
     $results = $sync->syncComments($this);

 ## Features

     * Imports questions, forms and submissions into SilverStripe Data Models
     * Attach Typeform pages to any SilverStripe Object
     * CMS Admin interface for viewing and managing Typeform data